 The preferred choice is: 3 numbers – such as Cartesian co-ordinates, x,y,z – describing the motion of the center of gravity and 3 numbers describing the rotation of the body.
 You need two numbers to denote the direction of the axis about which to rotate (similar to two longitude and latitude to describe a point on a sphere), and one number to denote the angle – how much you rotate.
 You could also describe any rotation in terms of the components discussed for the gyroscope: precession, nutation and internal rotation.

 I think we sometimes adopt or memorize definitions carelessly and consider this learning because these definitions are required by standards / semi-legal requirements and used within a specific community of experts.
-But there is no shortcut and no replacement of understanding by learning definitions by heart.
+But there is no shortcut and no replacement of understanding by rote learning.